Your browser is not optimized for viewing this website.

 This class is available to all current Maine Senior College (MSCN) Members.
 The general public not wishing to join Sunrise Senior College at this time may attend this class for a $20.00 fee.

-Important, if you are not a current member of Sunrise Senior College (SSC) at this time but are planning on joining SSC as a member today, make sure you answer that “Your SSC membership is current” when checking out so the we can properly bill you for this class.
+Important: If at this time you are not a current member of Sunrise Senior College (SSC) but are planning to join as a member today, make sure you answer that “Your SSC membership is current” when checking out so that we can properly bill you for this class.

 $10